minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

 .. mc-cmd:: enable
    :fullpath:

    Enables a access keys for the specified user.
-Applications can only authenticate using enabled access keyss.
+Applications can only authenticate using enabled access keys.

    .. tab-set::